jzabroski/Home/Refine/README.md

 OpenRefine is a data cleaning project that is written in Java, and uses MIT's simile-butterly web framework as the front-end.

 I would like to write a parallel data cleaning project that is written in C#, and does not use MIT license.
+I will likely use Microsoft's [PROSE SDK](https://microsoft.github.io/prose/), which " includes a pre-defined suite of technologies for various kinds of data wrangling – cleaning and pre-processing raw semi-structure data into a form amenable to analysis \[...]
+Flash Fill \[...]
+Data extraction from text files by examples \[...]
+Data extraction and transformation of JSON by examples. \[...]
+Predictive file splitting technology".

 This page will serve as a design document for my decisions.